jerryg2003/MRR-RFID-ESP32/README.md

 (2) Slightly modified libraries to get this working more effectively with the ESP32 (3) TBD: sketch to communicate via MQTT to JMRI. (expected by June 30, 2023)

+ESP32_RFID-v10p:
+Configurable sketch:
+- Select which layout config to use (your own layout config info, test info, etc.)
+- Select which type of reader to use (PN5180, RC522, PN532)
+- Select which communications method to use (MQTT, JMRI RFID Connection)

 Hardware:  ESP32-WROOM Development Board (includes WiFi support), either MFRC522 or PN5180 RFID Readers

 Software:  Arduino IDE, various libraries (see the list in the sketches), JMRI